Russian wheat aphid: Tolerance

 A method to control D. noxia infestation of wheat and barley is through host control.
 Host control consists of raising crops that possess genes that may contribute to aphid resistance.
-Research has been conducted to identify the specific genes that can be attributed to aphid resistance and the information marked to assist in breeding aphid resistant strain of wheat or barley.
-The genes that have been identified so far have been Dn1-Dn9 and Dnx.
+Research has been conducted to identify the specific genes that can be attributed to aphid resistance and the information marked to assist in breeding aphid-resistant strains of wheat or barley.
+The genes that have been identified so far have been Dn1–Dn9 and Dnx.
 As these genes are marked for selective breeding, it may serve to manage the population of aphids.

 Extermination

 Biological control

 Hopper et al.'s research into biological control is based on the non-pest status of D. noxia in Eurasia, its area of origin.
 It is possible that natural enemies in that area limit the abundance of the aphids, therefore preventing them from becoming pests.
-Based on the selection of natural enemies of D. noxia in Eurasia, the paper performed a survey of host specificity of different species of parasite from the genus Aphelinus.
-Although host specificity and range differs from species to species, Aphelinus hordei has a much narrower range that includes D. noxia.
-The behavior of females of A. hordei oviposition orients the species specificity towards D. noxia.
-Female A. hordei rarely approaches aphids that are not of the D. noxia variety.
+Based on the selection of natural enemies of D. noxia in Eurasia, the paper reports a survey of host specificity of different species of parasite from the genus Aphelinus.
+Although host specificity and range differ from species to species, Aphelinus hordei has a narrow range within aphids of genus Diuraphis that includes D. noxia.
+The behavior of females with respect to A. hordei oviposition orients the species' specificity towards D. noxia.
+Female A. hordei rarely approach aphids that are not of the D. noxia variety.
 Due to this host specificity, the paper suggests that biological control of D. noxia may be viable through A. hordei introduction into the west.

 Chemical control

-Potassium phosphate was studied as a resistance inducer on wheat plants against D. noxia.
+Tripotassium phosphate was studied as a resistance inducer on wheat plants against D. noxia.
 It may serve as a method to deal with the population of aphids that have overcome wheat's genetic resistance.
-The study indicated that potassium phosphate treated plants either a resistant strain or a non-resistant strain both show a decrease in aphid numbers that were feeding.
-Thus the data suggests treating wheat with potassium phosphate to induce tolerance against D. noxia.
+The study indicated that potassium phosphate–treated plants from either a resistant strain or a non-resistant strain both had a decrease in feeding aphid numbers.
+Thus these data support treating wheat with potassium phosphate to induce tolerance against D. noxia.